All noncontextuality inequalities for the n-cycle scenario: Main result

 where $\langle X_i X_{i+1}\rangle=\pm 1$ such that number of negative components is odd. \end{theorem} \begin{proof} By definition, the vertices of the polytope are given by the intersection of $2n$ independent hyperplanes, \ie, as a unique solution for a set of $2n$ independent linear equations chosen among the $4n$ equations saturating \eqref{eq:positivity}.
 The above vertices are obtained by choosing two equations among \eqref{eq:um}-\eqref{eq:quatro}, for each index $i$.
 In particular, contextual vertices are obtained by choosing equations \eqref{eq:um} and \eqref{eq:quatro} for an odd number of indexes $i$ and equations \eqref{eq:dois} and \eqref{eq:tres} for the remaining indexes.
+It is straightforward to check that all other possible strategies for obtaining a vertex, \ie, involving the choice of one, two or three equations for each index $i$, give the same set of vertices.\end{proof}